madprops/blog/docs/noda.md

 ---

-**20. Oxa** - The Plateau
+**20. Xova** - The Plateau

 The second grand completion.
-Oxa is the elevated ground reached after a grueling climb.
+Xova is the elevated ground reached after a grueling climb.
 Solid and structural, it represents a new, higher baseline of existence.
 It is a place to rest, to look down and observe the lower cycles, and to prepare the mind for the infinite ascent still to come.

 ---

 **21. Aurae** - The Awakening

 The jolt of sudden awareness.
-Stepping into the third cycle, Aurae represents the dissolution of the previous plateau (Oxa) and the realization that the rules of reality have shifted.
+Stepping into the third cycle, Aurae represents the dissolution of the previous plateau (Xova) and the realization that the rules of reality have shifted.
 It is the altered state, the breaking of a long illusion, and the first unclouded breath of a wider world.

 ---